TacYee/Simulation/README.md

 ## Notice

 The initial release of **OmniDrones** is developed based on Isaac Sim 2022.2.0.
 It can be found at the [release](https://github.com/btx0424/OmniDrones/tree/release) branch.
 The current version is developed based on Isaac Sim 2023.1.0.

+cd OmniDrones/ex
+export ISAACSIM_PATH="${HOME}/omni/lib/isaac_sim-2023.1.1"
+conda activate sim

 ## Citation